SorcererChiragsingh/ShoporiaStore/README.md

   </a>
 </h2>

-<p>The "GoTrendzy" is a Full Stack E-Commerce Project using MERN.
-The Project uses HTML, CSS, React.Js, Node.Js, MongoDB, and JavaScript.</p>
+<p>The "GoTrendzy" is a full-fledged web application Project using MERN.
+The Project uses HTML, CSS, React.Js, Node.Js, MongoDB, JavaScript,  Redux toolkit, JWT Auth, Invoice Creation, Email Template, and Payment Gateway.</p>

 <a href="" target="_blank"><strong>➥ Live Demo</strong></a>